Clement Chiwaya: Biography

 Clement Terence Chiwaya was born on 16 May 1971.
 His home village was Mpondasi, located in Mponda Traditional Authority (TA) area of Mangochi District.
 At the age of two, Chiwaya contracted polio and became paraplegic.
 He was raised by the Diocese of Mangochi due to his disability.

 In the late 1990s, Chiwaya found a Calvin College advertisement offering scholarships for students from Africa.
 In 1998, he flew to Grand Rapids to enter the college, carrying US$500.
 When he arrived, Calvin College admissions officers informed him that he would need to go back to Malawi and formally apply for the following year.
 Chiwaya then sought help from the Diocese of Grand Rapids; they arranged for his boarding and enrollment in Aquinas College.
 He completed his bachelor's degree at Aquinas College in 2002, with a double major in Community Leadership and Political Science.

 After returning to Malawi, Chiwaya entered politics as a member of the United Democratic Front (UDF) party.
 He was elected to the National Assembly from Mangochi Central in the 2004 general election, holding the seat for the UDF.
 He was appointed the first Minister of Social Development and Persons with Disabilities a week after the election, and continued in this position through 2005.

 Chiwaya was reelected in 2009 and became the Chief Whip for the UDF.
 After winning a third term in 2014, he became the Second Deputy Speaker of the National Assembly.
 In 2018, he decided not to run for another term.
 At the following election in 2019, his former seat was won by Victoria Kingston of the Democratic Progressive Party.

 Chiwaya was appointed Minister of Persons with Disability and the Elderly in March 2020, serving until after the presidential election in June.

 Death

-On 30 September 2021, Chiwaya killed himself after not receiving insurance from parliament to pay for damages to his car.
+On 30 September 2021, Chiwaya visited the Clerk to Parliament Fiona Kalemba.
+He killed himself after not receiving insurance from parliament to pay for damages to his car.

 His funeral was held in Mangochi Stadium on 2 October 2021, and he was buried in Mpondasi.